Tornadoes of 1992

 This page documents the tornadoes and tornado outbreaks of 1992, primarily in the United States.
 Most tornadoes form in the U.S., although some events may take place internationally.
 Tornado statistics for older years like this often appear significantly lower than modern years due to fewer reports or confirmed tornadoes, however by the 1990s tornado statistics were coming closer to the numbers we see today.

 Synopsis

-The tornado season of 1992 was an unusually late bloomer.
-Numbers were low through April, and even May saw a lowish number of tornadoes.
-However June set a then record for tornadoes with 399 in one month (eclipsed in May 2003).
-July and August continued to see well above average numbers of tornadoes.
+The tornado season of 1992 was unusual with a quiet early season that picked up late.
+Numbers were unusually low through April, and even May saw a below average number of tornadoes.
+However, the summer of 1992 was unusually active.
+June set a then-record for tornadoes with 399 in one month (which was first eclipsed in May 2003).
+July also brought record levels of activity, while August was also well above average (partially due to Hurricane Andrew).
 Finally, November saw a major outbreak from the 21st to 23rd resulting in 26 deaths.

 Events

 Confirmed tornado total for the entire year 1992 in the United States.

 January

 There were 15 tornadoes confirmed in the US in January.